picmac/treazrisland/docs/security/review-checklist.md

 # Security Review Checklist

 This checklist is used for release readiness and must be acknowledged on every pull request that can impact the security posture of Treazrisland.
-Add the `security-checklist:acknowledged` label to the PR or trigger the comment bot to respond with `Security checklist acknowledged` so that the CI gate can proceed.
+Add the `security-checklist:acknowledged` label to the PR or trigger the comment bot to respond with `Security checklist acknowledged` (either as a conversation comment or review) so that the CI gate can proceed.

 ## Authentication & Authorization